materials-commons/materialscommons.org/docs/spreadsheets.md

 A couple of things to note.
 First there is no starting slash, ie its "My 1st Project" and not "/My 1st Project".
 In file system terms
 "My 1st Project" is the "root" or start of your projects files.
-Secondly you separate the remaining parts of the path with a forward slash "/", and not the windows backward slash "\".
+Secondly you separate the remaining parts of the path with a forward slash "/", and not the Windows backward slash "\".

 ### Using the file: keyword